- About Us

 - Delivering as One

 - Millennium Development Goals

 Albanian history and culture is fascinating.
-Butrint, one of the world's archeological wonders - and a UNESCO World Heritage site - in the south of Albania provides a glimpse of Mediterranean civilization from the Bronze Age through the Greek, Roman, Byzantine, Venetian and Ottoman periods - all atop a cliff overlooking Corfu.
+Butrint, one of the world`s archaeological wonders - and a UNESCO World Heritage site - in the south of Albania provides a glimpse of Mediterranean civilization from the Bronze Age through the Greek, Roman, Byzantine, Venetian and Ottoman periods - all atop a cliff overlooking Corfu.

-Albania has made progress in its democratic development since first holding multiparty elections in 1991.
+Progress in democratic development has been made by the country, since first holding multiparty elections in 1991.

 Albania gained the candidate status for European Union (EU) accession on 24 June 2014.
 This followed a process launched at the Thessaloniki European Council of June 2003, when the country became a potential candidate country for EU accession.
 On 18 February 2008 the EU Council adopted a new European partnership with Albania.
 Then the Stabilisation and Association Agreement (SAA) with the country, signed on 12 June 2006, entered into force on 1 April 2009.
 In the meantime, in January 2008, the EU-Albania visa facilitation agreement became effective and in April 2009 Albania joined the North American Treaty Organization (NATO).

 The most visible and the most pressing challenge for Albania is meeting the requirements of the European Union integration, as stated in the National Strategy for Development and Integration (NSDI-II) 2015-2020: “Albania - a vibrant democracy on the path to integration with the European Union, with a competitive, stable and sustainable economy, with guarantees of fundamental human rights and liberties”.